VISIBLE LIGHT - ray box experiments - prisms and spectrum

 The formation of a rainbow - you need to refer to the diagram above too.

 The formation of a rainbow can be partly explained by considering a water droplet to behave like a prism.
 It involves refraction and reflection.
 I've just used a red, green and blue ray diagram to give (I hope!) the basic ideas to explain how a rainbow is formed.

 Imagine a ray of sunlight entering the water drop at point A. On going from less dense air to more dense water refraction occurs at the boundary.
 The shorter wavelength blue light slows down more and refracts at a greater angle - the order being blue > green > red.
 You may of course get some reflection too, but lets concentrate on the refracted rays.

-At point B, total internal reflection occurs inside the water drop, but no refraction.
+At point B, some internal reflection occurs inside the water drop (and maybe some refraction).

 At point C a second refraction takes place as the rays move from a more dense medium to a less dense medium.
 A second dispersion takes place to produce the final rainbow effect of the visible spectrum.
 You may also get internal reflection too.